arcus/education_modules/using_redcap_api/using_redcap_api.md

 ![The "result" data frame shown with its rows and columns.](media/rstudio_viewer.png)<!-- style = "border :1px solid rgb(var(--color-highlight));" -->

 Now, your data is in a data frame and you're ready to do all sorts of work with that data (like cleaning question marks out of the data, getting summary statistics, finding correlations, visualizing data, and modeling data).
 Importantly, you can re-run the chunks in this R Markdown at any time to get the latest version of the data from REDCap!

-## Recap

-In this module, you learned that APIs, or Application Programming Interfaces, are helpful to researchers because they improve data freshness and reproducibility.

-You also learned how to enable API use and generate an API token in REDCap, and how to use the API Playground to rehearse your API requests.

-Finally, you learned how to use the API Playground to get Python or R code that helps you import data into an R or Python analysis.

 ## Additional Resources